Major2000/hacking_programs/README.md

 # hacking_programs
-scanners and the backdoors for ethical hacking training
+Example of scanners and the backdoors for ethical hacking